cortexproject/cortex/docs/blocks-storage/querier.md

         # CLI flag: -blocks-storage.bucket-store.chunks-cache.memcached.max-item-size
         [max_item_size: <int> | default = 1048576]

+      # The redis_config configures the Redis backend cache.
+      # The CLI flags prefix for this block config is:
+      # blocks-storage.bucket-store.chunks-cache
+      [redis: <redis_config>]

       # Size of each subrange that bucket object is split into for better
       # caching.
       # CLI flag: -blocks-storage.bucket-store.chunks-cache.subrange-size